KareemMagdy55/back-to-basics/OOP.md

-## Programming Paradigms: An Overview
+## 1. Programming Paradigms: An Overview
-Before diving into Object-Oriented Programming (OOP) concepts, it's important to understand the broader umbrella under which OOP falls.
-That umbrella is called Programming Paradigms.
+Before diving into Object-Oriented Programming (OOP) concepts, it's important to understand the broader umbrella under which OOP falls which called "Programming Paradigms"

 The term 'paradigm' refers to the way you write and design your code.
 There are two primary types of programming paradigms: